yeboyebo/vivo-medical/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.9.0 =
+* Important: iThemes Security requires WordPress 5.4 or later.
+* Enhancement: Add a setting for configuring the number of bans added to the server config files (.htaccess/nginx.conf).
+* Enhancement: Store the time a ban was added, and the lockout module responsible for the ban.
+* Enhancement: Overwrite Restrict Content Pro's detected IP address with the IP detected by iThemes Security.
+* Tweak: Disable SSL verification when performing the Security Check Loopback test.
+Some hosts can't properly verify loopback requests.
+This verification is unnecessary in this circumstance, and disabling SSL verification aligns iThemes Security with default WordPress loopback behavior.
+* Bug Fix: PHP warnings when invalid entries are stored in the WordPress Cron storage.
+* Bug Fix: Update the list of tables added to wpdb.
+* Bug Fix: Remove default value for text columns.
+This caused an issue on MySQL 8 and is unnecessary.
+* Bug Fix: Missing borders in the sidebar widgets on WordPress 5.5.
+* Bug Fix: Notice actions didn't trigger when "Hide Admin Bar" is enabled.
+* Bug Fix: Some users would be force to choose a strong password twice in a row.
+* Bug Fix: Warning when saving the Ban Users module outside of the Settings Page without passing the legacy host_list setting.
+* Bug Fix: Passwords Requirements compatibility with Restrict Content Pro.
+* Bug Fix: PHP warnings that may occur when initializing default user groups on a new installation.

 = 7.8.0 =
 * New Feature: The new, improved WordPress Security Site Scan powered by iThemes checks if Google has detected malware and added your site to their threat list.